csound/manual/docs/opcodes/copyf2array.md

 _kftbl_ --  f-tables for source.

-## Example
+## Examples

 Here is an example of the copyf2array opcode.
-It uses the file [copyf2array.csd](../../examples/copyf2array.csd).
+It uses the file [copyf2array.csd](../examples/copyf2array.csd).

 ``` csound-csd title="Example of the copyf2array opcode." linenums="1"
 --8<-- "examples/copyf2array.csd"